Deutsche Welle

-DW offers regularly updated articles on its news website and runs its own center for international media development, DW Akademie.
+DW offers regularly updated articles on its news website and runs its own centre for international media development, DW Akademie.
 The broadcaster's stated goals are to produce reliable news coverage, provide access to the German language, and promote understanding between peoples.
-It is also a provider of live streaming world news which can be viewed via its website, YouTube, and various mobile devices and digital media players.
+It is also a provider of live streaming world news, which, like all DW programs, can be viewed and listened via its website, YouTube, satellite, rebroadcasting and various apps and digital media players.